bluewave-labs/LangRoute/README.md

 Replace: YOUR_VIRTUAL_KEY with your generated key.

-### 4. Test Fallback:
+### 4. Test fallback:

 Temporarily invalidate your OpenAI key in the database (using psql) and make another request.
 The proxy should fall back to Mistral.
 Then, restore your valid OpenAI key.

-### 5. Test Rate Limiting:
+### 5. Test rate limiting:

 - Requests Per Minute: Send more than 60 requests (or your configured lower limit for easy testing) within a minute.
 You should get `429 Too Many Requests` errors.
 - Tokens Per Minute: Send requests with very long prompts to exceed the token limit within a minute.

-### 6. Verify Cost Tracking: Connect to your database using psql and check the totalCost column in the Users table.
+### 6. Verify cost tracking: Connect to your database using psql and check the totalCost column in the Users table.
 It should be increasing:

 ```
 psql -U llmproxy -d llmproxy -h localhost
 SELECT * FROM "Users";
 ```

-### 7. Test Error Handling (Should return 401 Unauthorized):
+### 7. Test error handling (should return 401 Unauthorized):

-Invalid Virtual Key:
+Invalid virtual key:

 ```
 curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer invalid_key" -d '{"model": "gpt-3.5-turbo", "messages": []}' http://localhost:3000/chat/completions
 ```

-Missing Bearer: (Should return 401 Unauthorized)
+Missing bearer: (Should return 401 Unauthorized)

 ```
 curl -X POST -H "Content-Type: application/json" -H "Authorization: your_virtual_key" -d '{"model": "gpt-3.5-turbo", "messages": []}' http://localhost:3000/chat/completions
 ```

-Invalid Model: (Should return 400 Bad Request)
+Invalid model: (Should return 400 Bad Request)

 ```
 curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer YOUR_VIRTUAL_KEY" -d '{"model": "invalid-model", "messages": []}' http://localhost:3000/chat/completions